Computer Science & Information Technology

 Exploration of an issue or technology that has emerged or exists in a state of change.
 Typically there will be a significant hands-on component to the course.
 Course title will include a subtitle; e.g. Current Issues and Technologies – Data Mining.
 May be repeated for credit when the subtitle is different.

 CSIT3900 Topics in Computer Science and Information Technology 1-3 s.h.

 A study of selected topics in computer science and information technology.
 May be repeated for credit when the topics are different.

 CSIT4000 Individual Study 1-3 s.h.

 In-depth project in consultation with the sponsoring faculty member.
-Projects will include a technical aspect as well as complete documentation and planning.
+Students will complete a project that requires design, interactivity and creativity.
+The project will include some technical aspects and complete documentation of the project is required.
 The project requires a formal presentation at completion.
-Prerequisite: Instructor’s consent.
+Prerequisite: Instructor's consent.

 +CSIT4360 Numerical Analysis (also MATH4360) 3 s.h.

 Analysis of numerical methods for computers covering iterative methods for finding roots of equations, numerical integration, interpolation and differentiation, and solution of ordinary differential equations.
 Error analysis and convergence of algorithms.
 Prerequisite: MATH2510 and a computer programming course.
 Goal 3A

 Selected topics to demonstrate the interaction of mathematical thinking with real-world problems.
 Prerequisites: MATH1350 and MATH1520.
 Goal 3A